weinman/cnn_lstm_ctc_ocr/README.md

 system observes no constraints on producing the resulting output strings.
-However, it also has a "closed vocabulary" mode that can efficiently limit output to a given word list as well as a "mixed vocabulary" mode that can produce either a vocabulary from a given word list (lexicon) or a non-vocabulary word, depending on the value of a prior bias for lexicon words.
+However, it also has a "closed vocabulary" mode that can efficiently limit output to a given word list as well as a "mixed vocabulary" mode that can produce either a vocabulary word from a given word list (lexicon) or a non-vocabulary word, depending on the value of a prior bias for lexicon words.